DivineUX23/WhatsApp_health_bot/README.md

 ## Google Gemini Integration
-The `gemini.py` file includes code that integrates Google’s Gemini AI.
-This AI can be used to provide medical advice, serving as an alternative to the Cohere API.
+The `gemini.py` file integrates Google’s Gemini AI, Which provides diagnoses and recommends treatments.

 The code is constructed using the Langchain framework, which equips Google Gemini with the capability to search the web and deliver suitable health diagnoses: